CDCgov/NEDSS-Infrastructure/terraform/aws/samples/README.md

 1. Create a copy of the directory layers provided (i.e. `0-landing-zone`, `1-nbs6`, `2-nbs7`, `3-applications`)
    - Ideally this copy will be your reference for future deployment and should be treated as you would any **code**

-2. Follow the steps for each directory (skipping undesired layers)
+2. Follow the steps for each directory (skipping any undesired layers)

   - Download desired GitHub release from https://github.com/CDCgov/NEDSS-Infrastructure/releases
   - `unzip <nbs-infrastructure-v<VERSION>.zip` # replace version with your downloaded version